Code-Institute-Submissions/thetherapypractice/README.md

 * Default Body Colour: I used a linear gradient of  ##e66114cc #d33428cb <strong>""</strong> These two colours create a warm mixture that is both visually appealing and emotionally comforting to the user.
 * Default Body Panel Colour: #2a3439 <strong>"Darkest Blue"</strong> This dark shade of blue will be used to provide backgrounds to specific panels of interest especially on the hero section of the website.
 * Default text colour : #fafafa <strong> </strong> I felt this colour sat beautifully on the default background coloir, making everything very visible and easy to read.
+* Default hover colour: #d33428cb I used this as the hover colour, for subtl continuity and depth.